 “Of course there are students in the field of agriculture who come; there are also the ones who are specifically looking for the real organic farms too,” she says.
-Like at Kibbutz Lotan, the only true organic kibbutz in Israel: “But most of the people are not coming for something special – just a unique way to visit and get to know Israel,” Keren tells ISRAEL21c.
+Like at Kibbutz Lotan, the only true organic kibbutz in Israel: “But most of the people are not coming for something special – just a unique way to visit and get to know Israel,” says Keren.

 With an abundance of kibbutz volunteers from all over the world — the United States, Europe (England and Germany especially), South Africa and Korea, the kibbutz volunteer experience is also an enjoyable international one, Keren points out.
 Today about 30 kibbutzes in Israel are accepting volunteers and this past year some 500 people submitted applications.

 Kibbutz tracks of Bob Dylan and Seinfeld

 Bob Dylan did it.
 So did Jerry Seinfeld who was only 17 when he came to the kibbutz.
 He told the Associated Press: “I would be in the fields, and nobody wanted my autograph and nobody wanted to take their picture with me,” he said, joking.
 “They just let me hack away at those banana leaves, and no, I didn’t meet the prime minister even once.”

 Like Seinfeld once did, in exchange for several hours work a day, volunteers get free lodging, meals and some pocket money amounting to about $100 a month.
 But anyone who has ever lived or volunteered on a kibbutz will know, there is really no need for money.
 The kibbutz is truly a communal space, where services such as laundry and entertainment come as part of the package.